gathering/tech-online/doc/TechOnline.md

 For convenience, the following is set up:

 1. The distro-switch is already in a virtual-chassis.
-It is NOT set to avoid split-brain.
-You may want to do that.
 2. Each switch has a "tech" user set up.
 It currently has super-user class.
    See the "credentials" section for credentials.
 3. Each switch has a host-name set.